linroger/FinanceCompendium/II. Economics/International/International Economics/VI - Exchange Rates/15 - Exchange Rates II - Asset Approach.md

 3. In an open economy, GDP need not equal GNE.
 When nations can trade, the sum of goods and services demanded by domestic residents need not be the same as the sum of goods and services supplied by domestic firms.
 The difference between GDP and GNE is the trade balance TB:  $GDP = GNE + TB$ .
 The trade balance is the difference between a nation's imports and exports of goods and services.
 4. In an open economy, GDP need not equal GNI because imports and exports of factor services

 (measured by net factor income from abroad or NFIA) imply that factor income received by domestic residents need not be the same as factor payments made by domestic firms.
-Thus,  $GNI = GDP + NFLA$ .
+Thus,  $GNI = GDP + NFIA$ .

 5. In an open economy, the true level of disposable income is best measured by gross national disposable income or  $Y = GNDI$ .
 GNDI need not equal GNI because net unilateral transfers (NUT) to foreigners may be positive, due to foreign aid and other nonmarket gifts.
 Thus,  $Y = GNDI = GNI + NUT$ .
 6. The sum of all the aforementioned international transactions,  $TB + NFIA + NUT$ , is called the current account (CA).